 How is amblyopia treated?

 Treatment focuses on increasing the use of the weaker eye.
 Children often wear an eye patch on the stronger eye, take eye drops to temporarily blur vision in that eye, or wear corrective lenses.
 Surgery may be necessary first for some conditions, such as crossed eyes or cataracts.
 Treatment continues until vision is normal or a doctor determines it is no longer improving.
-Parents can call the Illinois Vision and Hearing Program at (800) 545-2200 for more information.
-If a child is not covered by health insurance, parents can call (866) 255-5437 for information about All Kids, the state health insurance program for children.
+Parents can contact their local department of public health for more information.

 What if my child objects to the eye patch?

 Sometimes children resist wearing the eye patch.
 They see less well through the weaker eye and may find that adhesive patches irritate their skin.
-Be sure to tell the child why the patch is necessary in terms she can understand.
+Be sure to tell the child why the patch is necessary in terms they can understand.
 Try including some special time for fun when the patch is put on.
-Keeping the child active with small motor tasks such as eating or drawing will reduce her focus on the patch while requiring the visual system to work.
+Keeping the child active with small motor tasks such as eating or drawing will reduce their focus on the patch while requiring the visual system to work.
 Set simple rules, such as only Mom or Dad can touch the patch.
 Use a timer to sound when patch time is over.
-Let her decorate her patches.
-Prevent Blindness America offers an Eye Patch Club that kids can join.
-Call (800) 331-2020.
+Let them decorate the patches.